CZERTAINLY/ansible-role-rke2/README.md

 release tagged earlier than that download answers `304 Not Modified`, leaving the old manifest in place to be applied again.

+### Role level variables

-Role level fallbacks, used when the `rke2` dict isn't defined at all:
+Fallbacks from [defaults/main.yml](defaults/main.yml), used for every key the `rke2` dict above doesn't set - including the case where it isn't defined at all, e.g. when the role is used outside the ILM appliance:

 | variable | default |
 |---|---|